shksa/go-lang-learning-material/ObjectOrientation.md

     }
     ```
 - It is quite common when doing type assertions to use the same name for the result value as for the original value i.e to shadow variables.

+## When and why to use type assertions?
+- Any value that has the method signatures specified by an interface, can be used wherever that interface value is expected.
+- But the reverse is sooo not true.
+- If a function is expecting a value of a concrete type, you cannot pass a value of type **`interface{}`** even though this **`interface{}`** type value holds value of the required concrete type.
+- This is simply because Go is a strongly typed language.
+- It means that, Go does'nt allow for values of typeB to be assigned to variables of typeA.
+- ***UNLESS***, typeA is an interface which makes any values that satisfy the interface assignable to that type.

 ## Interface embedding
 - Interfaces have excellent support for embedding other interfaces.